operational-co/operational.co/readme.md

     <a href="https://operational.co/api" target="_blank">Docs</a> |
     <a href="https://operational.co/selfhosted/introduction" target="_blank">Self-hosting</a> |
     <a href="https://operational.co/pitch" target="_blank">Pitch</a> |
-    <a href="https://operational.co/vision" target="_blank">Vision</a>
+    <a href="https://operational.co/other/vision" target="_blank">Vision</a>
     <br /><br />
 </p>

-Operational is a open-source Event tracking tool.
+[Operational.co](https://operational.co) is a open-source Event tracking tool.
 Monitor signups, webhooks, cronjobs and more.

 Operational is a Open source alternative to Logsnag, another Event tracking tool in the same category.

 ![Operational Event tracker](media/operational-screenshot.png)